 Okay – that is the general idea, but below is some advice that REALLY helped us.
 Remember – you know your child the best, so tailor this to make sure you’re helping them the best way you can.

-- Make sure you buy a potty with a high enough front – the little potty’s I had from Avé didn’t work for Walker because he kept just peeing right over them.
+4. Make sure you buy a potty with a high enough front – the little potty’s I had from Avé didn’t work for Walker because he kept just peeing right over them.
+You can look into getting a urine guard if that helps.

-- Make sure some of the liquids are sugary juices – keeping things moving for the #2’s is so much easier with juice in their system.
+6. Make sure some of the liquids are sugary juices – keeping things moving for the #2’s are so much easier with juice in their system.
 We made this mistake this time with sugar free gatorade.

 You Got This!